chloebanksweb/chloebanks.co.uk/content/posts/2017--my-reading-year.md

 draft: true

 ---
 I may not have done much writing this year, but I have done some reading.
+22 books to be precise.
+Here is what I thought of them...

-Hooray!
-Still not as much reading as I'd like, but I've read some crackers.
-In 2017 I've read 21 books.
-I've given scores for all below, but if you are short on time, the books I most recommend from this year are:
+I've given scores for all below, but if you don't have time for all that detail, the books I most recommend from this year are:

 1. If you want fun and intelligent and witty with a twist...
 DIFFERENT CLASS by Joanne Harris.
-This was my best read of the year.
+This was one of my two best reads of the year.
 2. If you want an epic read, huge in both scale and detail and beautifully-written...THE GOLDFINCH by Donna Tartt.
 3. If you want a thriller with an interesting premise...
 THE WIDOW by Fiona Barton, or THE OTHER MRS WALKER  by Mary Paulson-Ellis.
 4. If you want just an indulgent bunch of ridiculous silliness...
 PARTNERS IN CRIME by Agatha Christie.
+5. If you want a modern fable, utterly brilliant in it's construction, devastating and savage in it's tone...
+THE LIFE AND LOVES OF A SHE DEVIL by Fay Weldon.
+This was my other best read.

-\(You will note that I am generous in my scoring - my worst books tend to get around 6 or 7.
+Here is the longer version...
+(You will note that I am generous in my scoring - my worst books tend to get around 6 or 7.
 This is mostly because I tend to be good at avoiding books I'll hate, partly because my tastes are eclectic, and partly because I score on my enjoyment, which is a mixture of how fun it was to read and how beautiful the writing is.
 Therefore, a beautiful book that wasn't the most fun can still score quite highly with me as I appreciate the artistry - as can a book with little literary merit but that made me smile!)

 * THE MOTHERS (Brit Bennett).
 I could tell this came out of a creative writing MFA.
 Literary and beautiful.
 A slow burner but I came to love it.
 9/10
 * DIFFERENT CLASS (Joanne Harris).
 Loved this.
 Even though I knew there was "misdirection" involved, I didn't guess where it came and it was absolutely masterful in its construction.
 This is the second novel in a series, which I didn't realise until afterwards - and I still loved it.
 10/10
 * THE LONEY (Andrew Michael Hurley).
 Another literary one.
-Stunning writing (winner of the Costa Book Award), but I felt I was missing something.
+Stunning, stark writing (winner of the Costa Book Award), but I felt I was missing something.
 It didn't grab me.
-Worth reading for the stark beauty of the writing.
 7/10
 * THE ROAD TO LITTLE DRIBBLING (Bill Bryson).
 I was so disappointed in this!
 NOTES FROM A SMALL ISLAND was one of my favourite books as a teenager and this is the 20-year follow-up.
 It had so many funny lines and tonnes of interesting facts that rescued it, but the bottom line is that it was too grumpy.
-Bryson moved from sharp and a little snide to seeming mean-spirited and entitled.
-Much to like but the joy was taken away for me.
+Bryson has moved from sharp and a little snide to seeming mean-spirited and petty.
+Much to like, but the joy was taken away for me.
 7/10
 * PUBLIC LIBRARY (Ali Smith).
 A mix of short stories and discussions with people about libraries.
 I felt as if I wasn't sophisticated enough to get this book!
 It made me think I might like one of Ali Smith's novels, but the only thing I enjoyed a lot here was the quality of the writing, not its contents.
 6/10
 * A TINY BIT MARVELLOUS (Dawn French).
 This was bright and fun.
-Well-written rather than beautifully-written and not a page turner but I had a lot of fun escaping with this one.
+Well-written rather than beautifully-written, and not a page turner but I had a lot of fun escaping with this one.
 8/10
 * BECOMING REVEREND (Rev. Matt Woodward).
 Read this for research - the diaries of a man training to be a vicar.
 I love diary-style books so I did enjoy this a bit, but the author was surprisingly unlikeable!
 7/10
 * MY NAME IS LUCY BARTON (Elizabeth Strout).
 Very Booker Prize.
 Lovely writing and compelling voice but low on plot and a vague ending.
 I enjoyed it at the time but found it unmemorable.
 8/10
 * THIS HOLEY LIFE (Sophie Duffy).
 I enjoyed this.
 I found the tone of the book sometimes shifted a bit rapidly for me, or a point was a bit laboured but I loved reading "women's fiction" that was thoughtful.
 8/10